How To Use Zendesk Like a Pro: 5 Tips and Tricks

 Most customer service teams on Zendesk use macros.
 What’s not to love?
 They allow you to quickly resolve your most common tickets at the click of a button.
 With macros you can close simple requests and direct users to your community forum.
 You can also send reminders to customers who have stopped responding.
 But many teams aren’t yet using Zendesk macros as part of their escalation process.

 See if this sounds familiar: your customer service team wants to build a knowledge base to save them time… but they don’t have the time to build the knowledge base.
-It’s not easy to tap the braintrust of your customer service team when they spend all day tackling the flood of new tickets in your inbox.
+It’s not easy to tap the braintrust of your customer service team when they spend all day tackling the flood of new tickets in your inbox — and getting up-to-date on the latest Zendesk training.

 With that in mind, Zendesk created the Knowledge Capture App.
 The app allows agents to create new entries to the knowledge base using predesigned templates that populate in the agent interface.
 That way, when an agent encounters a knowledge gap, they don’t need to leave their typical workflow to create a new article.
 Enabling your agents to contribute to the knowledge base on the fly is a surefire way to expand that resource.